Russ Taff: Solo career to current

 His time with the Imperials laid the groundwork for Taff's subsequent solo career.
 He has released 12 solo albums, earning two Grammys and five additional Dove Awards.
 He became highly regarded for his vocal ability with Billboard at one time calling him "the single most electrifying voice in Christian music".
 Aside from his own projects, Taff frequently appeared as a guest vocalist on other artist's albums.
 In fact, he mentioned that at one point his label had explored the idea of releasing an album of the duets he had sung with other artists, but soon realized that the resulting record would have resulted in a double disc worth of material.
-His 1985 album, Medals, was well received critically moving CCM magazine to predict it would be that years choice for best album.
-While that prediction did not come to pass, U2's Unforgettable Fire received that honor, it became regarded as a classic amongst contemporary Christian albums.
+His 1985 album, Medals, was well received critically, moving CCM magazine to predict it would be that years’ choice for best album.
+While that prediction did not come to pass--U2's Unforgettable Fire received that honor--it became regarded as a classic among contemporary Christian albums.
 A 2001 poll of critics undertaken by CCM Magazine placed Medals at 36 on the list of the ‘greatest’ 100 Christian albums at that time.
-It did receive criticisms of sounding a ‘bit too derivative’ of Hall & Oates and its themes being too geared toward "simplistic triumphalism" as mentioned by Brian Quincy Newcombe and "expressive of a militancy" that was inappropriate for Christian music.
+It did receive criticisms of sounding a ‘bit too derivative’ of Hall & Oates and its themes being too geared toward "simplistic triumphalism" as mentioned by Brian Quincy Newcomb and "expressive of a militancy" that was inappropriate for Christian music.

-In 1991 Taff was invited by Bill Gaither to join the Gaither Homecoming video series leading to guest appearances in the Homecoming concerts.
+In 1991, Taff was invited by Bill Gaither to join the Gaither Homecoming video series leading to guest appearances in the Homecoming concerts.
 He also briefly replaced Michael English in the Gaither Vocal Band in 1994.
 He had been doing a few solo albums during this time when he released the mainstream country album, Winds of Change (1995), on Reprise which was followed by his return to CCM after a decade-long absence from Christian pop with Right Here, Right Now in 1999, two years after the death of his father.
 He then joined the Gaither Vocal Band again, singing with them from 2001 to 2004.
 He still performs at some of the larger Gaither events along with doing solo appearances two weekends a month.

 I Still Believe, a documentary film on Taff by director Rick Altizer saw limited release in October 2018.
 The film explores Taff's life from early childhood to present day touching on the family strife, singing career and dealing with his own issues of alcoholism.

 Personal

-Taff is married and with his wife Tori, who he married the same year he joined the Imperials, has two adult daughters.
+Taff is married and with his wife Tori, whom he married the same year he joined the Imperials, has two adult daughters.
 Tori is quite involved with her husband's career as she is his main songwriting partner.
 Taff's history of alcohol abuse, which started when he was 26, did experience a stretch of sobriety from 1988 to 1997 between his father and mother's deaths, but did not last.
 He finally gained victory over his addiction through Christian counseling and intense trauma therapy.